- About Optimizer Hints

-It is one of the most common question about indexing: is it better to have one index for each column or a single index for all columns of a where clause?
+It is one of the most common question about indexing: is it better to create one index for each column or a single index for all columns of a where clause?
 The answer is very simple in most cases: one index with multiple columns is better—that is, a concatenated or compound index.
 “Concatenated Indexes” explains them in detail.

 Nevertheless there are queries where a single index cannot do a perfect job, no matter how you define the index; e.g., queries with two or more independent range conditions as in the following example:

 SELECT first_name, last_name, date_of_birth FROM employees WHERE UPPER(last_name) < ?
 AND date_of_birth < ?